zachsanford/Staffify/README.md

 For a deeper look into the Staffify, please visit the :book: [Wiki](https://github.com/zachsanford/WRM-Software-Assessment/wiki).

-[^1]: Your web browsers may issue a warning about the web page.
+[^1]: Your web browser may issue a warning about the web page.
 Click on "Advanced" and then "Proceed to web page".